Client Management

 Follow-up / Next Actions

 Follow-ups are lightweight action items scoped to a single client.
 Think of them as your personal to-do list for each relationship: calls to make, proposals to send, reviews to schedule, introductions to arrange.
-They are intentionally simple, just a title, an optional due date, a priority level, and an assignee.
+They are intentionally simple: a title, optional due date, priority level, and assignee.

 To create a follow-up, click the + Add button in the section header.
 An inline form appears right below the header (no popup or separate screen).
 Fill in what needs to be done, optionally set a due date and priority, choose who should handle it, and click Save.
 The new follow-up appears immediately as a card in the list.